froschi/vagrant-studies-storage/README.md

 # Roadmap, Todo

+* Amend cookbooks.
+They do not contain my name, my email, or a correct license.
 * The creation of the SAS controller and its attached hard disks could be plugged somewhere into Vagrant's middleware; that way, it might be possible to have the disks available before booting, making the reboot unnecessary.
 * If the previous works, the remainder of the setup could be performed via shell-based provisioning.
 Even better!
 We write our own provisioner and sitcl stuff into the prepare method.
 * We could get rid of setting the VMs name, too; note that Vagrant stores the UUIDs in `.vagrant`.